 Medication versus Recreation – Is Cannabis Safe?

 On the other side of the coin, in the same report, the WHO acknowledges that cannabis is the most popular drug used in the world, and mostly illegally.
-And nearly 200 million people use cannabis as a recreational drug, not as a medication.
-The WHO urges people who use medical cannabis to make sure it is safe – choose reputable companies who make organic and natural products that boost the health of body and mind.
-As more people around the world turn to medical cannabis as a safe alternative to modern pharmaceuticals, more research is being done to ensure that this natural therapy is safe for consumption.
+Nearly 200 million people use cannabis as a recreational drug, not as a medication.
+The WHO urges people who use medical cannabis to make sure it is safe.
+Choose reputable companies who make organic and natural products that boost the health of body and mind.
+More people around the world are turning to medical cannabis as a safe alternative to modern pharmaceuticals.
+More research is being done to ensure that this natural therapy is safe for consumption.
 The WHO wants to stay a step ahead of all the findings and to ensure that when used responsibly, medical cannabis is safe.

 Take a look at our products at Cannabis Therapy and ask us for advice if you need to treat a specific disease or condition.